Snoop Dogg: Political views and activism

-Snoop Dogg advocates for the defunding of police departments, saying: "We need to start taking that money out of their pocket and put it back into our communities where we can police ourselves."
+Snoop Dogg advocates for the defunding of police departments, saying: "We need to start taking that money out of their pocket and put it back into our communities where we can police ourselves".

-Snoop has consistently expressed his support for tighter gun control.
+Snoop Dogg has consistently expressed his support for tighter gun control.
 In 2013, then known as Snoop Lion, he told HuffPost Live: "Politicians, you all got to pay attention, man.
-This world that we live in, it’s so easy to get your hands on a gun.
-You’ve got to put some restrictions or ramifications on it.
+This world that we live in, it's so easy to get your hands on a gun.
+You've got to put some restrictions or ramifications on it.
 I can go outside right now and buy a gun.
 Easy.
-Just like that."
-Additionally, he released a song called "No Guns Allowed" feat.
-Drake and Cori B in 2013.
+Just like that".
+Additionally, he released a song called "No Guns Allowed" featuring Drake and Cori B in 2013.

-In 2020, Snoop endorsed former Vice President Joe Biden for President of the United States.
+In 2020, Snoop Dogg endorsed former Vice President Joe Biden for President of the United States.
+In contrast, in 2024, he said that he had "nothing but love and respect for Donald Trump".
+Snoop Dogg had previously in 2017 released a video showing a mock execution of Trump in a clown costume.
+In January 2025, he, alongside Soulja Boy and Rick Ross, performed at a Trump-sponsored cryptocurrency event preceding Trump's second inauguration.

+In August 2025, Snoop Dogg criticized LGBTQ representation in children's films, saying he was "scared to go to the movies".
+In October 2025, Snoop Dogg partnered with GLAAD to support Spirit Day, an annual LGBTQ awareness day.
+The rapper also collaborated with Jeremy Beloate of The Voice on a new song titled "Love is Love", which was featured on his animated children's show Doggyland.

+Cannabis use

+Since the start of his career, Snoop Dogg has been an avowed cannabis smoker, making it one of the trademarks of his image.
+In 2002, he announced he was giving up cannabis for good; this did not last long (a situation famously referenced in the 2004 Adam Sandler film 50 First Dates) and in 2013, he claimed to be smoking approximately 80 cannabis blunts a day.
+He has been certified for medical cannabis in California to treat migraines since at least 2007.
+In 2023, he announced via social media that he was "giving up smoke" after much consideration, but later revealed that it was an ad to promote a smokeless fire pit called SoloStove.